Skip to main content

 • A statement about your enrollment attesting that you are enrolled full-time (or can enroll full-time), are not taking online course work or only taking one online course within your full-time credit requirements, and your physical presence is required on campus to pursue a degree in your program.

-If it is not possible, you will need to request a deferral of the I-20/DS-2019 from ISSS by e-mailing isss-students@mail.wvu.edu and a deferral of your admission from your academic department/international admissions.
+If your department decides that it is not possible to arrive late, you will need to request a deferral of the I-20/DS-2019 from ISSS by e-mailing isss-students@mail.wvu.edu and a deferral of your admission from your academic department/international admissions.

-You definitively cannot arrive after 30 days from your current program start date despite any academic department permissions per U.S. regulation and must defer if this is the case.
+Can I arrive more than 30 days after the program start date?
+You cannot arrive after 30 days from your current program start date despite any academic department permissions.
+You must defer your admission and I-20 or DS-20 to a future semester.